What are high index lenses?

 When light enters any type of spectacle lens, it slows down and bends at an angle within the lens material.
 This effect is known as refraction.
 The more efficiently the light is bent, the higher the index of refraction.

 Low index lenses are less refractive.
 Light is only slightly bent, thus taking longer to pass through.
-For strong prescriptions, your lenses have to be thicker to sufficiently refract the light which can become problematic in terms of weight and aesthetics.
+For strong prescriptions, your lenses should be thicker to sufficiently refract the light to achieve the same level of vision correction.
+This can lead to bulkier and heavier lenses.

 What are the different indexes of lenses?